-NS299: 200 Ton License Seminar - Course to assist senior license candidates in preparing to write the appropriate USCG license examination.
-Sample tests will be used, test-taking techniques studied and study guides reviewed.
-The use of CFRs and other references will be covered.
+NS299: 200 Ton License Seminar - Course to assist sophomore license candidates in the VOT and SVO programs.
+Preparation for completing the appropriate USCG license examinations will include use of sample tests, test-taking techniques/stragegies, study guides and how to use of CFRs and other references.
 Rec.
 2, Cr.
 1.